geekay2015/CarND-Vehicle-Detection/CarND-Vehicle-Detection.md

 ```

 ## Randomize a selection for training and testing
+I Normalize my features and randomized the selection for training and testing.
+My feature vector length of 128 components.
 ```
 Using: 8 orientations 16 pixels per cell and 1 cells per block Feature vector length: 128